ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 - ~~Unbounded note/video creation~~ — `createNote()`/`updateNote()` (`lib/dbTableAction/noteTableAction.ts`) now call `noteWriteRateLimit.limit(userId)` (Upstash, 30 req/60s, prefix `ratelimit:note-write`) before the DB write; `upsertYouTubeVideo()` (`lib/dbTableAction/videoTableAction.ts`, backs both add-video and edit-video) calls `videoWriteRateLimit.limit(userId)` (10 req/60s, prefix `ratelimit:video-write`).
 Both fail closed by returning `null`, matching each function's existing failure-return convention — the three calling forms (`EditableNoteForm.tsx`, `AddVideoForm.tsx`, `EditVideoForm.tsx`) already had generic `toast.error(...)` on a `null` return, so no new UI work was needed.
 Windows are looser (60s) than the PDF/YouTube limiters since these are plain DB writes, not expensive external calls, and shouldn't interrupt normal editing bursts.

+**Closed since 2026-07-20 pass (this pass):**
+- ~~`README.md` still boilerplate~~ — rewritten with real project description, feature list, tech stack, setup steps, and a pointer to `CLAUDE.md` for architecture depth.
+- ~~No way to demo without a Google login~~ — closed via the anonymous `/demo` route rather than the originally-planned share link; see §1 and §4.

 **Still open:**
+1. **`lib/puppeteerBrowser.ts` uses full `puppeteer` + a `globalThis`-pinned warm-browser singleton — not serverless-safe as written.** Full `puppeteer` bundles its own Chromium (~300MB), which exceeds Vercel's function size budget, and the warm-`globalThis` reuse pattern assumes a long-lived process that standard serverless invocations don't guarantee.
+This is the one piece of deploy-blocking work left, and it's deploy-target-dependent — see §3 and §6 for the fix.
-1. **`README.md` is still the unmodified `create-next-app` boilerplate.** For a public repo this is the first thing a hiring manager sees.
-Still the single highest-leverage item for portfolio presentation. (`robots.ts`/`sitemap.ts` remain a no-op until a public route — e.g. the Tier 1 share link — actually exists.
-See Tier 4 in Section 4.)
+2. `robots.ts`/`sitemap.ts` remain a no-op — low priority now that `/demo` is a real public, crawlable route (previously this was blocked on the Tier 1 share link shipping; that's no longer the gating condition).
+See Tier 4 in Section 4.

-None of these require touching the data model or architecture.
-This is a polish pass, not a rebuild.
+None of these require touching the data model or core architecture.
+This is a polish + deploy-target-compatibility pass, not a rebuild.

 ---